open-component-model/ocm/docs/reference/ocm_check_componentversions.md

   - <code>oci</code>: v1
   - <code>ociRegistry</code>

+If the options <code>--local-resources</code> and/or <code>--local-sources</code> are given the
+the check additionally assures that all resources or sources are included into the component version.
+This means that they are using local access methods, only.

 With the option <code>--output</code> the output mode can be selected.
 The following modes are supported: